huggingface/chat-macOS/README.md

 ```

 That's it!
 You can now launch HuggingChat from your Applications folder or using the dedicated keyboard shortcut: `⌘ + Shift + Return`.

+#### VSCode Integration
+In order to use HuggingChat in VSCode, you'll need to install the [HuggingChat Extension](https://github.com/cyrilzakka/huggingchat-helper).
+After downloading it, add it to VSCode by navigating to the Extensions tab and selecting "Install from VSIX".
+Choose the downloaded file and restart VSCode.
+HuggingChat can now use context from your code editor to provide more accurate responses.

 ### Development Setup
 #### Prerequisites